LT-Intro-To-AI-SY2425/a6-creating-predictive-models-lyogics/part3-multivariable-linear-regression/a6_part3_writeup.md

 ## Questions to answer

 1. What is the R Squared coefficient for your model?
 What does that mean about the model in relation to your data?
+The r squared coefficient is 0.86 for my model, and that indicates that the variables have a strong positive correlation.

 2. Is your model accurate?
 Why or why not?
+My model is not accurate

 3. What does the model predict a 10-year-old car with 89000 miles is worth?
 What about a car that is 20 years old with 150000 miles?